-All material on the internet such as text, graphics, spoken word, podcasts, video and music is protected by copyright in the same way as any other form of published material.
+All material on the internet such as text, graphics, recordings of spoken word, podcasts, video and music is protected by copyright in the same way as any other form of published material.
 The easiest approach is to avoid making copies and instead, give your students the web address of the material so they can access it themselves.
-The educational statutory licence applies to all text and graphic works on the internet which is explained in Text and images.
+The statutory education licence applies to all text and graphic works on the internet which is explained in Text and images.

 Unfortunately, there are many websites and filesharing programs which make material available without permission of the copyright owners.
 You should not knowingly direct or link students to infringing copies.
 This can expose you and the University to allegations of 'authorising' copyright infringement.
 If you are suspicious about the legality of a website, seek further advice from the University Copyright Officer.

 Use of resources found online are subject to any terms and conditions of the website. e.g.

 You may view or listen to content for your personal, non-commercial use.
 You may link to YouTube videos through the embeddable YouTube player.

 Unless otherwise indicated, TED content is licensed via Creative Commons license (CC BY --NC --ND 4.0 International) for non-commercial purposes, but should only be distributed further through functionality offered from the website (i.e. link to it using the the embeddable player).